rbotts/OverlapAnalysis/README.md

 * The R scripts folder mostly contains R programs that can perform overlap analysis on a data set and output bulk results rather than one at a time.
 It may be helpful for providing additional examples of how to use the overlap package in R.

 * The Shiny2 folder contains the source code for a web app that is available at https://tjwieg.shinyapps.io/shiny2/.
 That app has most of the functionality of the scripts found here, with a more beginner-friendly graphical interface.
 However, it can only calculate a single overlap coefficient (and associated 95% confidence interval) at a time.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.